amcknight/gab/README.md

 ## Install and Run

+1) You need python3 and pipenv.
-Clone the repo
+2) Clone the repo.

-Add a `.env` file in the root directory with the line `OPENAI_API_KEY=sk-XXXXX`, replacing XXXXX with your open api secret key.
+3) Add a `.env` file in the root directory with the line `OPENAI_API_KEY=sk-XXXXX`, replacing XXXXX with your open api secret key.

-Then run:
+4) Then run:
 ```
   pipenv install
   pipenv run python3 gab